XRPLF/XRPL-Standards/XLS-20/README.md

 >|:--------------:|:-----------:|:-------------------------------------------------------------------------------|
 >| `tfSellToken`  | `0x00000001`| If set, indicates that the offer is a sell offer.
 Otherwise, it is a buy offer. ||

 Note that the `Flags` field includes both transaction-specific and generic flags.
-This proposal only specifies the transaction-specific flags; all currently valid generics flags (e.g., `tfFullyCanonicalSig`) are applicable, but not listed here.
+This proposal only specifies the transaction-specific flags; all currently valid generic flags (e.g., `tfFullyCanonicalSig`) are applicable, but not listed here.

 The transactor **SHOULD NOT** allow unknown flags to be set.